apache/nifi/nifi-external/nifi-kafka-connect/README.md

 in both the Source Connector and the Sink Connector.
 Once downloaded, the extensions are placed in the same directory as existing NiFi Archive (NAR) files.
 Unless explicitly specified in the connector configuration (via the `nar.directory` configuration element), this is auto-detected to be the same directory that the NiFi Kafka Connector was installed in.

+# Mapping of NiFi Features

+There are some features that exist in NiFi that have very nice corollaries in Kafka Connect.
+These are discussed here.

+#### State Management

+In NiFi, a Processor is capable of storing state about the work that it has accomplished.
+This is particularly important for source components such as ListS3.
+This Processor keeps state about the data that it has already seen so that it does not constantly list the same files repeatedly.
+When using the Stateless NiFi Source Connector, the state that is stored by these processors is provided to Kafka Connect and is stored within Kafka itself as the "Source Offsets" and "Source Partition" information.
+This allows a task to be restarted and resume where it left off.
+If a Processor stores
+"Local State" in NiFi, it will be stored in Kafka using a "Source Partition" that corresponds directly to that task.
+As a result, each Task is analogous to a Node in a NiFi cluster.
+If the Processor stores "Cluster-Wide State" in NiFi, the state will be stored in Kafka using a "Source Partition" that corresponds to a cluster-wide state.

+Kafka Connect does not allow for state to be stored for Sink Tasks.

+#### Primary Node

+NiFi provides several processors that are expected to run only on a single node in the cluster.
+This is accomplished by setting the Execution Node to
+"Primary Node Only" in the scheduling tab when configuring a NiFi Processor.
+When using the Source Connector, if any source processor in the configured dataflow is set to run on Primary Node Only, only a single task will ever run, even if the "tasks" configuration element is set to a large value.
+In this case, a warning will be logged if attempting to use multiple tasks for a dataflow that has a source processor configured for Primary Node Only.

+#### Processor Yielding

+When a Processor determines that it is not capable of performing any work (for example, because the system that the Processor is pulling from has no more data to pull), it may choose to yield.
+This means that the Processor will not run for some amount of time.
+The amount of time can be configured in a NiFi dataflow by configuring the Processor and going to the Settings tab and updating the "Yield Duration" property.
+When using the Source Connector, if a Processor chooses to yield, the Source Connector will pause for the configured amount of time before triggering the dataflow to run again.